 Unlike plain emails or voice mails, Ocean provides an integrated safety feature to help prevent overdue responses from "falling through the cracks".

 - When you send a questionnaire or patient message, you can request to be notified if the patient hasn't responded within a specific time frame (using the "Notify me if no response after" features).
-You can adjust this setting in the Security Information panel in the dialog used to send an online message or questionnaire.
+You can adjust this setting in the Advanced panel in the dialog used to send an online message or questionnaire.

 Note: You do not need to use the "Allow Reply" feature in order to track these messages.
-Messages that do not have allow for replies will still present a checkbox for patients to confirm receiving the messages.
-For more information about secure messages features, please refer to Patient Messages Settings.

 - Some sites prefer to receive a nightly digest of all patients in Ocean with overdue responses, even if a reminder notification email for these patients has already been sent.